Burla, India

-Burla is a locality in Sambalpur city in the state of Odisha, India.
+Burla is a town in Sambalpur city in the state of Odisha, India.
 It earlier had a Notified Area Council (NAC) until 2014 after which it was included in Sambalpur city under Sambalpur Municipal Corporation (SMC).
-It was earlier a small town on the banks of Mahanadi.
+It was earlier a small town on the banks of the Mahanadi.
 One can reach this place by road with National Highway 6 which is one of the busiest trunk routes in India as it connects Hazira to Kolkata.
 Hirakud Railway Station is at one end of the town and a walking distance from the Mahanadi Coal Limited (MCL).